lucassrg/lucassrg.github.io/index.md

 ---

 ### 🏆 Professional Recognition
-• Employee of the Month, Okta PMM Team (Q3 2024) – Recognized for technical content, demos, and analyst briefing success.
+* Employee of the Month, Okta PMM Team (Q3 2024) – Recognized for technical content, demos, and analyst briefing success.
+* Winner – Okta Company-wide Internal Hackathon (April 2025)
+**Project:** *AI Assistant for Seamless Auth0 Integration*
+Built an AI assistant using CrewAI agents to analyze codebases, generate step-by-step Auth0 integration guides in Markdown, and produce PR-ready diff files.
+Chosen as the top project out of 80+ submissions.
+Also received the **"Love Our Customers" Award**, recognizing alignment with Okta’s core value by delivering a solution that enhances developer experience and accelerates customer onboarding.

 ---